alexylem/myphotos/README.md

 1. Clone the repo `git clone --recursive https://github.com/alexylem/myphotos.git`
 2. Create `config.php` from a copy of `config.default.php`
 3. Fill-in `config.php` with your settings & Google API Key
-4. Visit `cron.php` to generate thumbnails
+4. Login and click on Update Library

 ## Report an issue